Heavy Heavy Low Low

-Heavy Heavy Low Low is an American mathcore band from San Jose, California.
+Heavy Heavy Low Low is an American metalcore/mathcore band from San Jose, California.

-Biography
+History

-Formed in early 2004 in San Jose, California, they played shows throughout the West Coast and developed a significant following, becoming known in the early 2000s screamo scene for their energetic stage presence.
+Formed in early 2004 in San Jose, California, Heavy Heavy Low Low played shows throughout the West Coast and developed a significant following, becoming known in the early 2000s screamo scene for their energetic stage presence.

-They released their first EP Kids Kids Kids in 2004.
-The EP was recorded in a practice space in San Jose by Andy Kugler.
+They released their first EP Kids, Kids, Kids in 2004.
+The EP was recorded in a practice space in San Jose by Andy Kugler (Plans for Revenge).

 Their first full-length release entitled Courtside Seats to the Greatest Fuck of All Time, was released by Twelve Gauge Records in 2005 and featured their single, "Inhalant Abuse Is Illegal And Can Be Fatal".

-Following their first full length, they self released the ...Fuck It!?
+Following their first full-length, they self-released the ...Fuck It!?
 EP in 2005 and began touring beyond the west coast.
 This EP was recorded by Sam Pura in Pura's garage.
 It included their single, "Tell Shannon Her Crafts Are Ready".
-It also includes current singer Robert Smith as well as previous singer Matthew Caudle.
+It also includes current singer Robbie Smith as well as previous singer Matthew Caudle.

-They signed with New Weathermen Records, a division of Ferret Music, in mid-2006 and began work on their second full length.
-In September 2006, Everything's Watched, Everyone's Watching was released, which featured a few old songs re-done and remastered, along with numerous brand new tracks.
+They signed with New Weathermen Records, a division of Ferret Music, in mid-2006 and began work on their second full-length.
+In September 2006, Everything's Watched, Everyone's Watching was released, which featured a several old songs re-done and remastered, along with numerous brand-new tracks.
 This album was recorded by Casey Bates and engineered by Tom Pfaeffle outside of Seattle.
 Extensive and constant touring in support of the record ensued.

-In early 2007, their out of print EP ...Fuck It?! was re-released via Ferret Music and was limited to 1,000 copies.
+In early 2007, their out-of-print EP ...Fuck It?! was re-released via Ferret Music and was limited to 1,000 copies.
 The release also features an exclusive B-side track titled "Short Term Exposure, Long Term Damage".

-They released their third full-length album Turtle Nipple & The Toxic Shock August 19, 2008.
+They released their third full-length album Turtle Nipple & The Toxic Shock on August 19, 2008.
 The album was recorded and produced by Sam Pura in Oakland, California.
-Choosing to record with at the time lesser known Pura allowed the band to stretch out allotted label money and spend 2 months recording the album.
+Choosing to record with at the time lesser-known Pura allowed the band to stretch out allotted label money and spend 2 months recording the album.
 The album was a significant shift from their past work and took on a more psychedelic and experimental sound.

 In early 2009, the band left Ferret/New Weatherman Records and announced that they would re-sign with Twelve Gauge Records.
 They finally released Hospital Bomber EP in August 2010.